 I have other thoughts on effective influencer marketing strategies during or following a crisis—considerations around how companies can lean on long-term ambassadors in a more authentic way, or how influencers who personalize, and don’t narrow their niche / topic focuses as much are in a better position to effectively adapt and communicate, but, I’ll save those for a one-on-one discussion! ;)

 I absolutely think it is the right call for businesses to pause / postpone their influencer marketing partnerships when a crisis hits, and in the time immediately following that crisis.
 But also I believe there can be immense value in partnering with a trusted source (relevant to your audience) and shifting how you approach the content, in order to communicate key messages or services in times of crisis that can be useful and meaningful for who you’re trying to reach.
 Of course it may not work in all instances (do NOT be tone deaf or insensitive!
 Weigh that awareness, adaptability and authenticity!), but it shouldn’t be a flat-out no it won’t work.

 Challenge yourself (as a company and as an influencer) to really consider whether influencer marketing could work.

-In Part Six of my Influencer Marketing Education Series, I’ll be writing about Why Automating Engagement on Social Media Makes People Hate You. 🙃 lol Stay tuned!
+In Part Six of my Influencer Marketing Education Series, I’ll be writing about How Much Influencers Should Be Paid.
+Stay tuned!

 ABOUT LINDA HOANG.
 Linda Hoang is an experienced Alberta, Canada-based social media strategist as well as a social media influencer and content creator.
 As a strategist she also regularly delivers social media training and develops strategies and content plans for a wide range of companies and individuals.
 As a social media influencer, she regularly works with companies to develop engaging content that helps reach their goals.
 This allows Linda to bring a dual perspective to influencer marketing and specifically, deliver an approach that focuses on authenticity and credibility.